Afghanistan war: What could peace look like?

 For example, the Taliban do not accept the current constitution and see the Afghan government as "a US-imposed puppet regime".

-So far the elected government of President Ashraf Ghani has not been involved in direct talks with the insurgents who refuse to talk to a government they don't recognise.
+So far President Ghani's administration has not been involved in direct talks with the insurgents who refuse to talk to a government they don't recognise.

 A number of Afghans fear that sharing power with the Taliban could see a return to the group's obscurantist interpretation of Islamic justice.
 They are concerned that various freedoms, notably certain women's rights, could be lost.